DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

 ## D4 injuries or fatalities

-The data must convey information about human injury or fatality similar to the data in *Cruel Pies* (Dragga and Voss, [2001](#ref-Dragga+Voss:2001)).
+The data must convey information about human ailments, injuries or fatalities similar to the data in *Cruel Pies* (Dragga and Voss, [2001](#ref-Dragga+Voss:2001)).
 Consult with me on your data selection—the graph type depends on the data.
 Finding a “cruel pie” in a publication and redesigning it is an acceptable submission.